Best Bird Seed of 2021

 Bird Species: Mostly goldfinches, house, and purple finches, pine siskins, redpolls, indigo buntings; Some song sparrows, dark-eyed juncos, white-throated sparrows, doves, chickadees

-Nyjer seeds are more expensive than most options, and this bag of Kaytee seed is no exception.
-They're also sold in smaller quantities since birds like them best fresh before their oils dry out.
-On the upside, since the birds love the seeds and there are no fillers, very few seeds go to waste.
-Though some do spill out as you fill the feeder, ground feeders like doves may keep them from going to waste.
+Birds get the most enjoyment out of nyjer seeds when they're fresh, before their oils dry out, and because of this they are often sold in smaller quantities.
+They're also more expensive than many other bird seed options, but since the birds love the seeds and there are no fillers, very few seeds end up going to waste.
+Though some may spill out when filling your feeder, ground feeders like doves may keep them from going to waste.
 Most of the debris you see on the ground, though, are just empty shells.
-If you're a finch fan, this bird seed is a great addition.
+If you're a finch fan, nyjer seeds are a great choice.
 We prefer to have a feeder full of black oil sunflower and another nyjer feeder out at all times for all kinds of lively bird watching.